Do you need the amino acid sequence of your new monoclonal antibody?

 - Each digest (2 x 6 samples) is now analyzed by high resolution LC-MS/MS.

-- Finally, the peptide sequences are determined by analysis in the PEAKS software.
-Following this final step the full length HC and LC are assembled.
+- Finally, we use PEAKS software to determine the peptide sequences.
+Following this final step we assemble the full length HC and LC.

 Part 2: N-terminal Edman sequencing of the heavy and light chain.

-- The heavy and light chains are separated by SDS PAGE and then blotted onto PVDF membrane.
+- First we separate the heavy and light chains by SDS PAGE.
+Afterwards, we blot them onto PVDF membrane.

 - Each chain is now analyzed by Edman Sequencing.